petitnau/algorand-vaults/README.md

 The purpose of this tutorial is to create a **decentralized** vault as an Algorand smart contract.

-Since the TEAL implementation of vaults is quite complex, we first specify their functionality in AlgoML, a novel DSL for Algorand contracts, that compiles into TEAL scripts.
+Since the TEAL implementation of vaults is quite complex, we first specify their functionality in AlgoML (after *Algorand Modelling Language*), a novel DSL for Algorand contracts, that compiles into TEAL scripts.

 ## Table of contents
 - [Overview](#overview)